serraedoardo/Process-Run-Time/README.md

 This Python script allows you to monitor the total run time of any process on a Windows system.

+**0.)
+Requirements:**
+  Ensure you have a functional Python installation added to PATH, and make sure to have the psutil Python library installed.

 **1.)
 File Renaming:**
   Rename the file "DCS Run Time.bat" to your preference or keep it as is.